veroxsity/LCEClient/CONTRIBUTING.md

 - Redesign UI components different than LCE
 - Break controller support, or otherwise do not support play with a controller
 - Add custom texture packs or DLC that never existed in LCE
+- Add any gameplay content (block, item, mob) that has no existing point of reference in any official LCE build

 However, we would accept changes that...
 - Fix legitimately buggy or inconsistent behavior in LCE that causes unexpected outcomes